≡ Menu

 Worse, if she gets elected as Pierce Couny Auditor, then presumably she will stand down as council member, and the council will appoint an unelected replacement.

 But I hear some people claiming that she’s non-partisan, just the person we need as Pierce County Auditor.
-In which case why did the Pierce County Democrat establishment endorse her?
+In which case why did the Pierce County Democratic Party establishment endorse her?

 There’s no point in asking, you’ll get no reply.